Read about OZ’s current groups below.

 Arts and Culture Chavurah

-This Chavurah’s programming will focus on community building and exploring different topics of interest related to Jewish arts and culture.
+This Chavurah launched several years ago focuses on community building and exploring different topics of interest related to Jewish arts and culture.
 Participants plan field trips to local and regional locations and create programs designed to connect to Judaism and to each other through creative outlets.

-If you are interested in getting involved in this Chavurah, please contact Wayne Senville.
+If you are interested in this community, please contact us.

 What is a Chavurah?